davidexns/dexns-cli/README.md

 ## TODO

-- [ ] Parse command line arguments instead of needing to go through the prompted flow
+- [x] Parse command line arguments instead of needing to go through the prompted flow
+- [x] Catch projectTypes that do not match being passed via command line
 - [ ] Additional Next and Gatsby project-specific setup
 - [ ] Options for Cypress and TypeScript configuration
 - [ ] Safeguards and error handling for directories already existing, etc